doars/doars/packages/doars-intersect/README.md

 The directive supports the following modifiers.

-- `{number} buffer = 5` Amount of times it has to be triggered before the directive is called.
+- `{number} buffer = null` Amount of times it has to be triggered before the directive is called.
+If set without a specific value then 5 will be used.
-- `{number} debounce = 500` Time in milliseconds the element needs to have been in view before the expression is executed.
+- `{number} debounce = null` Time in milliseconds the element needs to have been in view before the expression is executed.
+If set without a specific value then 500 will be used.
+- `{number} delay = null` Time in milliseconds the expression is executed after the element has been in view.
+If set without a specific value then 500 will be used.
-- `{number} throttle = 500` Time in milliseconds before the directive can be executed again.
+- `{number} throttle = null` Time in milliseconds before the directive can be executed again.
+If set without a specific value then 500 will be used.

 #### Examples